aigruber22/baseball_ballistics_clf/README.md

 ## Executive Summary

 ### Problem Statement
-MLB Advanced Media, as stated in a job description for which I was intrigued by, was looking to develop insights into probability and prediction of a hit based on data acquired through their Statcast tool.
+MLB Advanced Media, as stated in a job description for which I was intrigued by, was looking to develop insights into predictability of a hit based on data acquired through their Statcast tool.
 Statcast is a high-speed, high-accuracy device that tracks ball and player movements.

-This is information intended to be used by analysts and commentators during game broadcasts.
-The problem statement for the specfic prediction I undertook is:
+The findings of this task would be for use by analysts and commentators during game broadcasts.
+The problem statement for the specific prediction I undertook is:

 Based on the ballistics of the pitch and the ball hit into play, what is the likelihood it results in a hit.